icecream17/solver/README.md

     Depends on vulnerable versions of @svgr/webpack
     Depends on vulnerable versions of css-loader
     Depends on vulnerable versions of mini-css-extract-plugin
+    Depends on vulnerable versions of optimize-css-assets-webpack-plugin
     Depends on vulnerable versions of react-dev-utils
-    Depends on vulnerable versions of resolve-url-loader
     Depends on vulnerable versions of webpack-dev-server
     node_modules/react-scripts
       @craco/craco  <=2.2.3 || >=6.0.0